roblav96/ios-runtime-docs/native-libs/CocoaPods.md

----
-nav-title: "CocoaPods"
-title: "Using CocoaPods"
-description: "How to install and use CocoaPods with NativeScript for iOS."
-position: 1
----

 # Using CocoaPods

 When you develop for iOS, you can quickly add third party libraries to your NativeScript projects via [CocoaPods](https://cocoapods.org/), a dependency manager for Swift and Objective-C Cocoa projects.